Fintech Law — Law N° 21.521

 |---|---|---|

 | Res.
 Ex.
-36/2021 | Crypto assets | Crypto is taxed: buying, selling, mining, staking |
+36/2021 | Crypto general regime | Crypto taxed under LIR — no VAT on trading |

 | Circular 58/2020 | Digital economy | Platforms must report to SII |

 +1.8 million microenterprises in Chile.
 Less than 30% understand their digital tax obligations.
+Active crypto enforcement: SII reported 13 cases yielding ~CLP 5B (Sept 2025).

 Financial Consumer Protection